jwt27/esfm/README.md

 Bits 0 and 5 are swapped - writing `0x01` will read back as `0x20`, and
 vice-versa.

+#### Compatibility register `0x504`

+This register reflects the state of OPL3 register `0x104` in compatibility mode.
+In native mode, bits 0-5 can be written, but have no apparent effect.

 #### Compatibility register `0x505`